 - Place the chicken in the pot, and bring the pot to a boil.

-- Then reduce the heat, and cover with a lid and cook for about 15 minutes.
+- Then reduce the heat, cover with a lid, and cook for about 15 minutes.

-- Open the lid, and add the orzo pasta and cook for another 8-10 minutes.
+- Open the lid, add the orzo pasta, and cook for another 8-10 minutes.
 The time will depend on the cooking time on the package of orzo.
 Stir often.

-- Take out the chicken when the orzo is almost cooked, shred with two forks and add it back to the soup.
+- Remove the chicken when the orzo is almost cooked, shred it with two forks, and add it to the soup.

 - Add the lemon juice, and garnish with parsley.
 Taste and adjust seasoning.
 Serve and Enjoy!